 Skip to main content

-When Stonestown was first conceived in 1948, it wasn’t originally planned as a mall in the modern sense.
-The earliest proposal was for a modest community hub—a supermarket and a few shops lining the roads of a new suburban neighborhood.
+When Stonestown Mall was first conceived in 1948, it was proposed as a modest community hub—a supermarket and a few shops lining the roads of a new suburban neighborhood.
 Parking would sit in the center, surrounded by storefronts facing outward, blending retail into the residential fabric of San Francisco’s Lakeside district.

 1948 newspaper illustration showing the original plan for Stonestown Shopping Center, with storefronts facing outward onto surrounding streets and a large central parking area.